LeonskiDev/denska/README.md

 Denska allows you to create a [@discord] bot using a middleware system like that used by [koa](https://github.com/koajs/koa).
 When a payload is sent from [@discord] to a shard it gets added to a context and sent through the middleware stack.

 ### Comparisons
-Let's look at some code in other libraries and [denska] and how they compare to eachother.
+Let's look at some code in other libraries including [denska] and how they compare to eachother.
 As a side note I don't hate any of the other libraries, they're actually a ton more beginner friendly than this one and I would recommend them.

 A simple logging bot you might write in [discordeno] (version [@10.0.2](https://deno.land/x/discordeno@10.0.2)):
 ```js